The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-This guidance note considers some practical and planning points relating to entrepreneurs’ relief.
-For guidance on the calculation of and qualifying conditions for entrepreneurs’ relief, see the Conditions for entrepreneurs’ relief guidance note.
+This guidance note considers some practical and planning points relating to business asset disposal relief (BADR), previously known as entrepreneurs’ relief.
+For guidance on the calculation of and qualifying conditions for BADR, see the Conditions for business assets disposal relief guidance note.

-As this note considers planning, the conditions for entrepreneurs’ relief are considered to be those that are in place after 5 April 2019, which accounts for the changes made by FA 2019, s 39 and Sch 16.
+As this note considers planning, the conditions for BADR are considered to be those that are in place after 5 April 2019, which accounts for the changes made by FA 2019, s 39 and Sch 16.

 Spouses and civil partners (hereafter ‘spouse’) are often involved in the running and ownership of owner-managed businesses.
 This offers a number of benefits with regards to tax planning, in particular making the use of two individuals’ entitlement to allowances and entitlement to reliefs which have a limit for each individual.
-Entrepreneurs’ relief is such a relief, with each individual subject to a lifetime limit of £10m of capital gains.
+BADR is such a relief, with each individual subject to a lifetime limit of £1m of capital gains (for disposals prior to 11 March 2020, the limit was £10m).
 Where spouses jointly own a business, this enables them to utilise the remainder of both of their lifetime limits in respect of any disposal.

 Where a business owner has not involved their spouse in the ownership of the business, it is recommended that they should be made aware of potential tax efficiencies in doing so.